 - Funds Required: Approx £5,000 per Sensory Space

-|Objectives:||Developing child health in England and Cambodia|
+- Objectives: Developing child health in UK and Cambodia

 In 2015, the University of Salford, The Pennine Acute Hospitals NHS Trust and M’Lop Tapang launched a partnership to improve the health and social care of Cambodian children and young people.
 This includes twice-yearly visits by our Founder, Andrew, who undertakes medical clinics in the health centre in Sihanoukville, as well as field work in the surrounding jungles and villages.